hypertidy/PROJ/README.md

 PROJ was created before [libproj](https://cran.r-project.org/package=libproj) existed, and now leverages it.

+  - Why not proj4?
+It’s not maintained in a way that works for me.
+  - Why not sf?
+It brings a lot of baggage, and can’t do geocentric transformations.
+  - Why not rgdal?
+Still baggage, no transformations possible without special data formats, no geocentric.
+  - Why not lwgeom?
+That package is format-specific, and does not work with generic data coordinates so is unsuitable for many straightforward and efficient data-handling schemes.
+  - Why not mapproj?
+This is unusable for real-world projections in my experience, it seems to be written for some basic graphics cases.
+  - Why not reproj? reproj will be improved by importing PROJ.
+This is an extension for reproj, to bridge it from PROJ version 4 and 5, to version 6 and 7 and beyond.

 The [reproj](https://CRAN.R-project.org/package=reproj) package wraps the very efficient `proj4::ptransform()` function for general coordinate